 A Yacht Charter from Pula is a relaxing way to spend a Mediterranean holiday enjoying the coast of northern Croatia.
 The charming harbour town offers plenty to see and do and provides an ideal departure point to cruise the Mediterranean islands within the Brijani National Park.

-The city sits beneath seven hills on the inside part of a broad gulf.
-This gulf is a naturally well-protected port with a depth up to 38 metres opening to the northwest.
-Also, it has twin entrances from the sea creating easy access for all sizes of yacht.
+Pula sits beneath seven hills on the inside part of a broad gulf.
+This gulf is a naturally well-protected port with a depth up to 38 meters opening to the northwest.
+Also, it has twin entrances from the sea creating easy access for all sizes of the yacht.

 This is the largest city in the Istria County of Croatia.
-It lies at the southern tip of the Istria Peninsula.
+It lies at the southern tip of the Mediterranean Istria Peninsula.
 It’s known for its many ancient Roman buildings, the most famous being the Pula Arena.
-This arena is one of the best preserved Roman amphitheatres in Europe.
+This arena is one of the best-preserved Roman amphitheaters in the Mediterranean.
 Additionally, the city has a long tradition of winemaking, shipbuilding, fishing, and tourism.

 The construction of Pula Arena was between 27 BC–68 AD, yet much of it is still standing to this day.
 The Romans created a water supply and built a sewage system for the city.
 They fortified the city with ten gates built into the city walls.
 A few of these gates remain standing today, including the famous Twin Gates.
 The Gate of Hercules has the names of the founders of the city engraved on it.
 Additionally, this town is the site of Crispus Caesar’s execution in 326 AD.